Vasomotor center: Structure

 The vasomotor center is a collection of integrating neurons in the medulla oblongata of the middle brain stem.
 The term "vasomotor center" is not truly accurate, since this function relies not on a single brain structure ("center") but rather represents a network of interacting neurons.
+This center is located in the Rostral ventrolateral medulla.

 Afferent fibres

 The vasomotor center integrates nerve impulses from many places via the solitary nucleus: